TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 model via the delegate that was specified in the Command constructor.

-An asynchronous method can be invoked by a command by using the async and await keywords when specifying the command\'s Execute delegate.
+An asynchronous method can be invoked by a command by using the async and await keywords when specifying the command's Execute delegate.
 This indicates that the callback is a Task and should be awaited.
 For example, the following code shows how a Command instance, which represents a sign-in command, is constructed by specifying a delegate to